mvdbr4nd/solarbridge-growatt/README.md

 This bridge will get the data from the GroWatt web interface (API) and create S0 pulses and led flashes Each pulse/flash will suggest 1 Watt

-On GPIO 4 a resistor (330 ohm and red LED are connected in series PIN D2 ----  Resistor 33Ohm) ---- (Long LED lead ---- LED ---- Short LED Lead) ----- GND

 On GPIO 5 a PC817 optocoupler is connected
 PIN D1 ----  PC817 (anode, pin 1, spot)
 GND -------  PC817 (cathode, pin 2)

-Pin 3 and 4 of the PC817 will be a potential free contact
+             PC817 p3 ------ Inner          3,5mm stereo jack plug
+             PC817 p4 ------ Outer (2x)

+Optional:
+On GPIO 4 a resistor (330 ohm and red LED are connected in series PIN D2 ----  Resistor 33Ohm) ---- (Long LED lead ---- LED ---- Short LED Lead) ----- GND
+Note: by setting Led to BUILT_INLED you can use the internal led on the print of the wemos instead of this external LED.

 After uploading the sketch to the Wemos D1 mini, connect to the AutoConnectAP wifi.
 Goto 192.168.4.1 in a webbrowser and fill in all data including GroWatt credentials.

 Note:
 - Settings are saved on the Flash (wemos mini) and will reloaded from startup.
 - Resetting the bridge will clear all settings (WIFI and Username Password).
-- The external LED is optional, you can also use the internal buildin led (see blinkled function)